lockval/website/content/en/blog/_index.md

 ---
-title: "Quickstart"
+title: "Blog"
-linkTitle: "Quickstart"
+linkTitle: "Blog"
 menu:
   main:
     weight: 30
 ---

-This is the **Quickstart** section.
+This is the **Blog** section.
 It has two categories: News and Releases.

 Files in these directories will be listed in reverse chronological order.